hyperledger/fabric/docs/source/chaincode4ade.rst

 concept topic.

 This tutorial provides an overview of the high level APIs provided by the Fabric Contract API.
-To learn more about developing smart contracts using the Fabric contract API, visit the :doc:`developapps/smartcontract` topic.
+To learn more about developing smart contracts using the Fabric contract API, visit the :doc:`sdk_chaincode` topic.

 Fabric Contract API
 -------------------